Gerald Ridsdale: Career and allegations of offences

 Ridsdale was born at St Arnaud in central Victoria and grew up in Ballarat.
 It was alleged in 2013 that Ridsdale sexually abused boys as early as 1955, when he was aged 21.
+He attended school at St Patrick’s College, and in 2016 he had his name blacked out from an honour board which honoured former students who took holy orders.

 Ridsdale worked at St Alipius Primary School, Ballarat, a boys' boarding school, from 1971, where he was a chaplain.
 He also worked in Apollo Bay in 1972–73.
 At his 1994 trial it was said that he had been sent to a psychologist as early as 1971, though the bishop of the Roman Catholic Diocese of Ballarat, Ronald Mulkearns, said he had no idea of Ridsdale's actions until 1975, when the priest was in Inglewood.
 One parent said Ridsdale had molested their son, but they were reluctant to let the boy be questioned by police, and the priest had moved.
 When a police officer involved with the case spoke to Mulkearns, the latter promised to handle Ridsdale but moved him on instead.
 Operation Arcadia, a three-month police investigation into what Mulkearns knew about Ridsdale, concluded that he knew about Ridsdale's crimes earlier than he admitted.

 Ridsdale was moved repeatedly.
 In 1976, he was moved to Edenhope.
 In 1980 he was moved to the National Pastoral Institute in Elsternwick in Melbourne.
 In 1981, he was moved to Mortlake; at the end of 1982, he was transferred to Sydney.
 In 1986, he was moved to Horsham, where two people made complaints about him in 1988.
 In 1990, he was sent to New Mexico, United States, "for treatment".
 He returned to Australia after nine months and was appointed chaplain at St John of God Hospital in Richmond, New South Wales, on the northwestern outskirts of Sydney.